btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 These changes make subscriptions feel more complete as a real customer-management system, not just a billing schedule.
 Merchants get better tools for handling support cases, while customers get more control over how they receive important subscription updates.

+## 🛒 E-commerce and Point of Sale Integrations

+BTCPay Server's reach continues to grow with two new integrations that bring Bitcoin payments to more merchants where they already sell.

+### Lightspeed

+The new Lightspeed integration lets merchants accept Bitcoin and Lightning payments directly at the Lightspeed Retail Point of Sale.
+For physical shops already running one of the most widely used retail POS systems, this means adding Bitcoin at the counter without changing how they operate, with funds settling straight to their own wallet.

+### Jumpseller

+The new Jumpseller integration brings the same to online stores.
+Merchants running a Jumpseller storefront can now accept Bitcoin through BTCPay Server.
+This extends BTCPay's e-commerce coverage to another established storefront platform and the merchants who rely on it.

+### Shopify Plugin Update

+If you are using Shopify with BTCPay Server, this release includes a breaking change for the Shopify integration.
+To continue operation after upgrading to BTCPay Server 2.4.0, you will need to update the Shopify plugin to the latest version.

 ## 🧾 Point of Sale Tax Improvements

 BTCPay Server 2.4.0 adds configuration for **tax on tips**.
 Merchants can decide whether tips should be included in the taxable amount, helping restaurants, cafes and service businesses match the way they are required to handle taxes in their jurisdiction.